lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     - course: D.Phil. in Computer Science - developing a novel theoretical framework for agentic AI evaluation
       institution: University of Oxford
       # year: 2024
-    - course: M.A. by thesis in Philosophy (with distinction) - focus on embodied cognition and computational linguistics
+    - course: M.A. by thesis in Philosophy (with distinction) - focus on embodied cognition & cognitively inspired AI
       institution: Stellenbosch University
       year: 2020
     - course: B.A.
 Hons. in Philosophy (with distinction)